defra-design/aqie-design-history/app/posts/private-beta/sprint-three.md

 ### Tablet and mobile optimisation

-We refined the display of data within the table, accomodating the smaller widths avaialble on tablets such as iPad Air.
+We refined the display of data within the table, accomodating the smaller widths available on tablets such as the iPad Air.

-At the mobile breakpoint we made the table responsive, hiding the pollutant header and applying a 100% width to the pollutant for example 'Ozone'.
+At the mobile breakpoint we made the table responsive, hiding the pollutant header and applying a 100% width to the pollutant title for example 'Ozone'.
 This forced the remaining columns 'Latest', 'Trend' and 'Level'to flow underneath.

 <img src="../../images/sprint-three/tablet-mobile-responsive.png" alt="Mobile viewport" style="margin-top: 30px; margin-bottom: 30px; width: 100%; height: auto;" />